bkoz/pipeline/README.md

 oc new-app -f https://raw.githubusercontent.com/openshift/origin/master/examples/jenkins/application-template.json
 ```

-oc set triggers dc/frontend --auto (Can also use console: edit dc, under image stream check "Automatically start a new deployment when the image changes"

 Create the pipeline build configuration (via cli or import yaml from console).

 Console: Add to project->import the following yaml